reality-two/reality2-node-core-elixir/docs/instructions/3 Plugins/New.md

 ### Add the main App to the Plugin

-In a similar way, the Plugin needs to be aware of the main Reality2 app.
+In a similar way, the Plugin needs to be aware of the main Reality2 app if you are wishing to use any of the useful functions such as those in the `Reality2.Helpers` module.
 In the `mix.exs` file of the Plugin, make sure the `deps` section has at least the following:

 ```elixir
 defp deps do